Particl-Community/academy/faq/faq_mp_general_overview.rst

    The Particl Academy is up-to-date with Particl's latest version, |PD version|.

-   Got any question not answered here?
+   Got any questions not answered here?
 Then **let us know** about it so that we can help you out and update the Particl Academy!

 Particl Coin Questions
 ----------------------